mobilemindtec/nativescript-background-task/README.md

 	},
 })

-// save or copy many files or bitmap image.. var files = [] files.push({
+// save or copy many files or bitmap or uiimage image.. var files = [] files.push({
-	bitmap: bitmap, // to save bitmap
+	image: image, // to save bitmap or uiimage
 	fileDst: fileDst, // destination file path
 	fileSrc: doc.fileSrc, // to pdf or another doc.. copy to destination
 	quality: 30 // quality if is bitmap